bluemooncoders/bluemooncoders/README.md

 - 👋 Hi, I'm Don Rossini @bluemooncoders!
 - 👀 I’m interested in releasing the GitKraken
 - 🌱 I’m currently learning how to speak Italian
-- 💞️ I’m looking to collaborate on keeping Donald J. Trump relagated to the trashbin of history
+- 💞️ I’m looking to collaborate on keeping Donald J. Trump relagated to the trashbin of history. rm theformerguyforever.txt
 - 📫 How to reach me ...

 <!---